XMC45-RELAX-KIT

 west debug

-Once the gdb console starts after executing the west debug command, you may now set breakpoints and perform other standard GDB debugging.
+Once the GDB console starts, you may set breakpoints and perform standard GDB debugging on the XMC 4500 Cortex-M4F core.

 References